asiimwe65/CCNA/notes/Ethernet layer.md

 Source MAC address - This is the MAC address of the source device NIC.
 Destination MAC address - This is the MAC address of the destination device NIC.
 Note: Ethernet NICs will also accept frames if the destination MAC address is a broadcast or a multicast group of which the host is a member.

+UNICAST MAC ADDRESS
+ For a unicast packet to be sent and received, a destination IP address must be in the IP packet header.
+A corresponding destination MAC address must also be present in the Ethernet frame header.
+The IP address and MAC address combine to deliver data to one specific destination host.

+ The process that a source host uses to determine the destination MAC address associated with an IPv4 address is known as Address Resolution Protocol (ARP).

+ The process that a source host uses to determine the destination MAC address associated with an IPv6 address is known as Neighbor Discovery (ND).